 Things to do in Fremantle:

-- Get some nice photos down at the Fishing Boat harbour and if it’s the right time of day enjoy some fish and chips by the water.
+- Get some nice photos down at the Fishing Boat harbor and if it’s the right time of day enjoy some fish and chips by the water.

 - Take an underground Tunnels Tour or Torchlight tour at Fremantle Prison